longevityframework/longevity/feature-list.md

 - allows you to design your aggregate and entity classes so they are easy to use, and reflect your design
 - encapsulates persistence concerns within the persistence layer
-- full support for Mongo and in-memory back ends
+- support for Cassandra, Mongo, and in-memory back ends
 - repositories with simple, reactive APIs for all your aggregates
 - integration tests that will cover the full API of your repositories against a real database